asteroid-lang/asteroid/docs/User Guide.rst

     let (x,y) = p.
     assert (x==1 and y==2).

-Matching the pattern against the value ``(1,2)`` stored in ``p`` first matches the pair structure against the pair value and the matches the variables to the appropriate substructures.
+Matching the pattern against the value ``(1,2)`` stored in ``p`` first matches the pair structure against the pair value and then matches the variables to the appropriate substructures.
 Once the variables have been matched to value the ``let`` statement declares the variables in the current scope and they become available for computation.

 The following is an example involving structures and objects,
 ::